 When the sun goes down at Walt Disney World, the party gets started.
 Well, not party, but nighttime is when the parks are best experienced, and most attractions that have outdoor portions are at least somewhat enhanced at night.
 At night, the parks come alive with a wonderful energy.
-This is especially true at the Magic Kingdom, where brilliant lighting, Wishes! fireworks, Main Street Electrical Parade, and more, all of give Magic Kingdom a fantastic ambiance that just cannot be replicated during the day.
+This is especially true at the Magic Kingdom, which has fantastic ambiance that just cannot be replicated during the day.

 We’ve already covered the Top 10 Disneyland Rides at Night in a separate post, so we thought it would be fun to take a look at the best attractions are best at Walt Disney World’s castle park at night.
 Obviously, since the parks share a good number of attractions, so will appear on both lists, but many of our top picks are unique to each park.
 Let’s take a look…

 10. Under the Sea ~ Journey of the Little Mermaid

 The Disneyland list started out with Haunted Mansion as its unconventional pick, and so too will this list start out with one.
 Admittedly, this one is a bit more unconventional, but hear me out.
 I’m of the opinion that the Little Mermaid dark ride’s queue is superior to the actual attraction.
 I think I’m not alone in this sentiment, and while the ride experience isn’t impacted at all at night, this queue is significantly better at night.